Listen to the story

 “Yes.
 I’ll be fine.”

-I was worried about mom being alone as I knew she wasn’t used to it, so I called every day.
-Mom said that she hadn’t drank, and I felt better knowing that she had inherited Willy’s estate.
+I was worried about Mom being alone as I knew she wasn’t used to it, so I called every day.
+She said that she hadn’t drank, and I felt better knowing that she had inherited Willy’s estate.

 I kept calling her every day, and she mentioned a few times that she was lonely but had found company.
 I was worried about the company that she kept.